travelintatty/RepoDemo/README.md

 # RepoDemo
 Illustrate  repository specification.

-This repository includes baseline models and models updated by the ecosystem (USG, contractors, others)
+This repository includes baseline  and models updated by the ecosystem (USG, contractors, others)

 This is the added line.